lojithOS/linux-helper-docs/linux-best-system.md

     reboot

     login
-    startx # to start wm
+    sudo startx # to start wm
     # s6-svc -u ~/.s6/services/dwm

     # Create the directory for the service